RandomNoobster/IT1901-Chore-Manager/README.md

 mvn test
 ```

-A Jacoco report will then be generated in [chore-manager/jacocoAggregateReporter/target/site](/chore-manager/jacocoAggregateReporter/target/site/).
+A JaCoCo report will then be generated in [chore-manager/jacocoAggregateReporter/target/site](/chore-manager/jacocoAggregateReporter/target/site/).

-A Checkstyle report will be generated during the first maven phase, `verify`, meaning it will be generated if you run `mvn test`.
-If you want to generate a Spotbugs report as well, you can run the following command:
+A Checkstyle report is generated during the maven phase `verify`, and you can trigger its generation by executing either `mvn verify` or `mvn install -DskipTests`.
+Executing the following command will generate Checkstyle, Spotbugs and JaCoCo reports:

 ```shell
 mvn verify
 ```

-The `mvn verify` command will generate a Checkstyle report, Jacoco report and a Spotbugs report.
 The Checkstyle reports are located in [persistence](/chore-manager/persistence/target/checkstyle-result.xml), [core](/chore-manager/core/target/checkstyle-result.xml) and [ui](/chore-manager/ui/target/checkstyle-result.xml).
 The Spotbugs reports are located in [persistence](/chore-manager/persistence/target/spotbugs.html), [core](/chore-manager/core/target/spotbugs.html) and [ui](/chore-manager/ui/target/spotbugs.html).